romulus4444/Cloudy-Canvas/README.md

 ---

 `;getsettings` Posts the settings file to the log channel.
-This includes the redlist.

 ---

-`;refreshlists` Rebuilds the spoiler list and redlist from the current active filter.
+`;refreshlists` Rebuilds the spoiler list from the current active filter.
 This may take several minutes depending on how many tags are in there.

 ---